polybar/polybar/README.md

 If you are using **Debian** (bullseye/11/stable) or later, you can install [polybar](https://tracker.debian.org/pkg/polybar) using `sudo apt install polybar`.
-Newer releases of polybar are sometimes provided in the [backports](https://wiki.debian.org/Backports) repository for stable users, you need to enable [backports](https://wiki.debian.org/Backports) and then install using `sudo apt -t buster-backports install polybar`.
+Newer releases of polybar are sometimes provided in the [backports](https://wiki.debian.org/Backports) repository for stable users, you need to enable [backports](https://wiki.debian.org/Backports) and then install using `sudo apt -t bullseye-backports install polybar`.

 If you are using **Ubuntu** 20.10 (Groovy Gorilla) or later, you can install polybar using `sudo apt install polybar`.